MS&E 114/214: Applied Optimization

 DESCRIPTION

-This class will illustrate applications of optimization principles such as linear and non-linear programming, decision making under uncertainty, and dynamic programming in several important real-world scenarios, including Machine Learning, Market Design, Logistics and Revenue Management, Centralized and Decentralized Finance, Recommendation Systems, and Participatory Budgeting.
-The focus will be on applying the techniques, and in addition to the modeling, there will also be several hands-on assignments that will require you to deal with large and complex data sets.
-Prerequisites: Linear programming at the level of MS&E 111; proficiency in some programming language (preferably python).
+This class will illustrate applications of optimization principles such as linear and non-linear programming, decision making under uncertainty, and dynamic programming in several important real-world scenarios, including Machine Learning, Market Design, Logistics and Revenue Management, Centralized and Decentralized Finance, and Social Choice and Welfare.
+While we will also provide a rigorous introduction to many of these techniques, the focus will be on applications.
+There will be several hands-on assignments that will require you to deal with large and complex data sets.
+Hands-on work will be in both Python and Microsoft Excel Solver, but no prior knowledge will be assumed.
+Prerequisite: CME 100, MATH 51, or equivalent.

 OBJECTIVE